Awards to Taiwan

 - Hold a Ph.D. or equivalent professional/terminal degree (including a master’s depending on the field such as M.F.A., J.D., or M.D.).
 For professionals and artists outside academe, recognized professional standing and substantial professional accomplishments such as artists, musicians, museum personnel, writers, journalists, and other professionals.

 - May be academics or professionals.
-Applicants must be at least three years beyond the completion of their terminal degree at the time of application and have research publications or produced a creative portfolio in the last three years.
+The time of application must be within three years upon the completion of terminal degree, research publications or creative portfolio published within this period are also required.
 Exceptions may be made for applications in professional fields or the arts where other bodies of work may qualify.

 - Without Chinese language proficiency, the feasibility of conducting research in English must be demonstrated in the proposal.
 Completion of the language proficiency report(s) depends upon the research needs.